Dre Campbell Farm

 A general recipe is to mix one part liquid soap with three parts water, but you can adjust it depending on the severity of the infestation.

-Next, spray it onto your pet’s coat and rub it in, ensuring the suds reach all vital areas.
-The fleas will die within minutes.
+Next, spray it onto your pet’s coat and rub it in, making sure the suds reach the skin beneath the fur.

 Finally, rinse it off.